-Techie-talk – Venting an Injection Mould Tool
+Venting an Injection Moulding Tool

-When a mould tool shuts during its normal cycle on the machine a volume of air is entrapped in the cavity, this volume of air is compressed as the hot melt plastic is injected into the tooling.
+When an injection moulding tool shuts during its normal cycle on the machine a volume of air is entrapped in the cavity, this volume of air is compressed as the hot melt plastic is injected into the tooling.
 As the hot melt enters the cavity it also gives off gasses (sometimes called volatiles) which also get compressed as the cavity starts to fill.
 This mixture of hot gas given off by the plastic and the oxygen in the entrapped air, can prove to be literally explosive and will burn within the mould tool.

 Centre fed Polypropylene moulding showing the devastating effects of gassing at the outer edge of the part.